WallStreetMojo

 Capital Receipts can be classified into three types.

-When a company takes loans from banks or financial institutions, then it would be called borrowing funds.
+1. Borrowing funds - When a company takes loans from banks or financial institutions, it is called borrowing funds.
 Borrowing funds from a financial institution is one of three forms of capital receipts.

-To recover loans, often, the company needs to set aside one part of assets, which reduces the value of assets.
-This is the second type of capital receipts.
+2. Recovery of loans - To recover loans, often, the company needs to set aside one part of assets, which reduces the value of assets.
+It is the second type of capital receipt.

-There’s a third type of receipts that we call “other capital receipts.”
+3. Other Capital Receipts - We call the third type of receipt "other capital receipts."
 Under this, we include disinvestment and small savings.
 Disinvestment means selling off one part of the business.
-Disinvestment is called capital receipt because it reduced the asset of the company.
+Disinvestment is called capital receipt because it reduces the asset of the company.
 Small savings are called capital receipts because they create a liability for the business.

 Examples of Capital Receipts